-Scholarship awards are made each year at the end of the Spring Semester for the academic year beginning the following August and are typically awarded on an academic year basis with one half of the award allocated for each of the Fall and Spring semesters.
-The College's online application will be accepted at any time, but for timely consideration, it is recommended that students complete and submit their application by March 1st.
+Most awards are made each year at the end of the spring semester for the academic year beginning the following August and are typically awarded on an academic year basis with one half of the award allocated for each of the fall and spring semesters.
+It is recommended that students complete and submit their FAFSA application by the national priority deadline of March 1st; financial information produced by this application serves as a supplement to the CALS Scholarship Application.
 New students applying to the College of Agriculture and Life Sciences can not access the online application until they have been officially accepted into the College of Agriculture and Life Sciences by the Office of Undergraduate Admissions.
-Students currently on academic scholarships must reapply each year to be considered for renewal of their current scholarships and consideration on other scholarships.
+Students who currently receive CALS scholarships must reapply each year to be considered for renewal of their current scholarships and consideration on other scholarships.

 In addition to the scholarships available through the College of Agriculture and Life Sciences, university-wide academic merit awards, need-related scholarships, grants, loans, and work-study programs are available.
 For more information on these programs, students should contact the NC State University Office of Scholarships and Financial Aid located in 2016 Harris Hall or the various other university-based scholarship programs offered by NC State University (links provided below).